May 29, 2024

-4 min read
+5 min read

 Learn about the types of payment fraud out there, how they relate to money laundering, and how businesses can safeguard themselves.

+Payment fraud is a challenge, and it’s only going to get worse in the coming years.
 According to Statista, fraudulent transactions using payment cards alone are expected to increase to $38.5 billion by 2027.

-Payment fraud prevention, therefore, is paramount for businesses and their clients—not only for anti-money laundering (AML) compliance, but also to protect assets and business reputations.
+Payment fraud detection and prevention, therefore, is paramount for businesses and their clients—not only for anti-money laundering (AML) compliance, but also to protect assets and business reputations.
 However, it isn’t the simplest of tasks, since fraudsters are constantly looking for new ways to commit payment fraud—whether it’s using social engineering or creating look-alike domains to pose as legitimate vendors.

 Let’s dive into payment fraud, ways to prevent it, how to ensure that your business—and your clients—can avoid malicious scams.